 The EA includes an air and noise assessment under build (implementing the project) conditions.

-As part of the EA, VDOT is conducting an operational and safety analysis of project-related traffic impacts on I-495 and the Dulles Toll Road, as well as on local roadways within and near the project area.
-This analysis looks at expected traffic conditions (including travel times and traffic delays, person throughput and secondary streets) in years 2025 and 2045 with the build alternative versus the no-build alternative (i.e., with and without the 495 NEXT project).
-Findings of this analysis will be published in a Traffic and Transportation Technical Report and Interchange Justification Report.
-The Interchange Justification Report is subject to approval by Federal Highway Administration.
+As part of the EA, VDOT conducted an operational and safety analysis of project-related traffic impacts on I-495 and the Dulles Toll Road, as well as on local roadways within and near the project area.
+This analysis looked at expected traffic conditions (including travel times and traffic delays, person throughput and secondary streets) in years 2025 and 2045 with the build alternative versus the no-build alternative (i.e., with and without the 495 NEXT project).
+Findings of this analysis were published in a Traffic and Transportation Technical Report and Interchange Justification Report.
+The Interchange Justification Report was approved by Federal Highway Administration on June 14, 2021, which can be viewed here: Interchange Justification Report.

-The team is evaluating a scenario which includes the implementation of the extension of the 495 Express Lanes in Virginia prior to the widening of the American Legion Bridge.
-The preliminary analysis indicates that the extension of the Virginia Express Lanes helps move more people through the corridor, generates a reduction in cut-through traffic on local roads, and reduces delays on local street intersections.
-The complete findings of this assessment will be presented at the March 12, 2020 Public Hearing.
+The team evaluated a scenario which included the implementation of the extension of the 495 Express Lanes in Virginia prior to the widening of the American Legion Bridge.
+The preliminary analysis indicated that the extension of the Virginia Express Lanes helps move more people through the corridor, generates a reduction in cut-through traffic on local roads, and reduces delays on local street intersections.
+The complete findings of this assessment was presented at the October 5 and 8, 2020, Public Hearing.

-Virginia's 495 NEXT Project is being developed as an independent, stand-alone project that will be closely coordinated and compatible with plans for I-495 (the Capital Beltway) in Maryland.
+Virginia's 495 NEXT Project was developed as an independent, stand-alone project that will be closely coordinated and compatible with plans for I-495 (the Capital Beltway) in Maryland.
 VDOT has been meeting with the Maryland Department of Transportation (MDOT) on a routine basis.
-For more information regarding MDOT’s I-495 & I-270 Managed Lanes Study visit 495-270-p3.com.
+For more information regarding MDOT’s I-495 & I-270 Managed Lanes Study, visit oplanesmd.com.

-Since launching the EA Study, VDOT’s project team has engaged and coordinated with key stakeholder groups including National Park Service, Fairfax County, the Fairfax County Park Authority and Maryland’s Department of Transportation.
+Throughout the development of the project, VDOT’s project team has coordinated and continues to coordinate with key stakeholder groups including National Park Service, Fairfax County, the Fairfax County Park Authority, the Virginia Department of Rail and Public Transportation (DRPT) and Maryland’s Department of Transportation.
 Close coordination with these groups is critical to VDOT’s planning and project development efforts.
 Additionally, the team has worked to inform surrounding residents and the general public through large public information meetings and smaller group briefings.
-A dedicated project website also was launched at 495NorthernExtension.org, providing easy access to project-specific information and updates, and opportunities to request and receive information from project staff.
+The dedicated project website was launched at 495NorthernExtension.org, providing easy access to project-specific information and updates, and opportunities to request and receive information from project staff.

-Additionally, we will continue to meet with citizens groups, public agencies and elected officials to present data and findings as they become available.
+Additionally, VDOT continues to meet with citizens groups, public agencies and elected officials to present data and findings as they become available.

 Currently, this segment of the I-495 corridor does not have stormwater management facilities.
-The 495 NEXT Project would introduce stormwater management as an added benefit to provide the water quality and runoff control that this corridor needs.
+The 495 NEXT Project includes stormwater management incorporated into its design, which is as an added benefit to provide the water quality and runoff control that this corridor needs.
 If right of way needs to be acquired, property owners will be properly compensated.
 Due to the need for ongoing maintenance, stormwater management facilities are generally not located on private property.

 The 495 Express Lanes Northern Extension would expand the Express Lanes network in Virginia that promotes carpooling and bus service to move more people by providing faster, more reliable travel in express lanes.